alvarobartt/hub-tool-rs/README.md

 At the moment only listing the repositories and the tags for a given org or username is supported, the API may be unstable and subject to breaking changes.

-Requirements, `cargo add whale` and a Docker Hub Personal Access Token (PAT) to be generated from https://app.docker.com/settings/personal-access-tokens.
+Requirements are only `cargo add whale` and a Docker Hub Personal Access Token (PAT) to be generated from https://app.docker.com/settings/personal-access-tokens.

 ```rust